 Plus de Resultats

 (also spelled Soukkot or Sukkot) is a Jewish holiday that lasts 7 days in Israel and 8 days in the diaspora.
-In 2024, Sukkot will begin on the evening of Wednesday, October 16 and end on the evening of Wednesday, October 23 (or Thursday, October 24 in the diaspora).
+In 2025, Sukkot will begin on the evening of Monday, October 6, 2025 19:01 and ends Mon.
+Oct.
+13 evening.

 Construction and habitation of a sukkah: A temporary hut reminiscent of the shelters of the Israelites in the desert.